 On the other hand, market and economic conditions may limit our ability to access additional, or renew existing, debt financing that the Partnership uses to partially finance its investment portfolio or otherwise meet its liquidity requirements.
 The inability to access or renew existing debt financing may result in adverse effects on our financial condition and results of operations.
 There can be no assurance that we will be able to finance additional acquisitions of tax-exempt bonds through either additional equity or debt financing.
 Although the consequences of market and economic conditions and their impact on our ability to pursue our plan to grow through investments in additional tax-exempt housing bonds are not fully known, we do not anticipate that our existing assets will be adversely affected in the long-term.
-However, if uncertainties in these markets continue, the markets deteriorate further or the Partnership experiences further deterioration in the values of its investment portfolio, the Partnership may incur impairments to its investment portfolio which could materially impact the Partnership's financial statements.
+However, if uncertainties in these markets investment portfolio which could materially impact the Partnership's financial statements.
 In addition, the current negative economic conditions, high levels of unemployment, lack of job growth, low home mortgage interest rates and tax incentives provided to first time homebuyers have had a negative effect on some of the apartment properties which collateralize our tax-exempt bond investments and our MF Properties in the form of declining occupancy.
-Overall economic occupancy (which is adjusted to reflect rental concessions, delinquent rents and non-revenue units such as model units and employee units) of the apartment properties that the Partnership has financed with tax-exempt mortgage revenue bonds was approximately 84% for 2009 compared to 83% during 2008.
+Overall economic occupancy (which is adjusted to reflect rental concessions, delinquent rents and non-revenue units such as model units and employee units) of the apartment properties that the Partnership ka% for 2009 compared to 83% during 2008.
+Overall economic occupancy of the MF Properties was approximately 84% for 2009 compared to 83% during 2008.
 Overall economic occupancy of the MF Properties was approximately 83% for 2009 compared to 88% during 2008.
 Although these issues may continue to negatively affect property operations and profitability in the short-term, we do not expect that long-term property operations will be significantly affected.